 Insert the new paragraph at the beginning of this clause as follows:

-A FILS STA should store, for later use, the CAG version available from an AP, and also store the ANQP attributes and information corresponding to that CAG version.
-The STA stores the CAG version and the values of BSSID, HESSID, or SSID associated with the responding AP.
-A STA uses this CAG version to determine if the CAG changed from the last STA's visit to that AP.
-In order to reduce the network selection delay, a if CAG version is provided from the AP, a FILS STA should check the CAG version, available from an AP, to decide whether it should initiate an ANQP query for new information.
-If the received CAG version equals the stored value of an CAG version associated with the corresponding value of BSSID, HESSID, or SSID for the AP, the STA shall not initiate an ANQP query request for any of the ANQP-elements of the CAG and shall use the stored ANQP attributes and information within that STA instead.
+A FILS STA should store, for later use, the CAG version number available from an AP, and also store the ANQP attributes and information corresponding to that CAG version number.
+The STA stores the CAG version number and the values of BSSID, HESSID, or SSID associated with the responding AP.
+A STA uses this CAG version number to determine if the CAG changed from the last STA's visit to that AP.
+In order to reduce the network selection delay, if CAG version number is provided from the AP, a FILS STA should check the local stored CAG version number, to decide whether it should initiate an ANQP query for new information.
+If the received CAG version number equals the stored value of an CAG version associated with the corresponding value of BSSID, HESSID, or SSID for the AP, the STA shall not initiate an ANQP query request for any of the ANQP-elements of the CAG and shall use the stored ANQP attributes and information within that STA instead.

 10.25.3.2.12 CAG procedure